 Modern password tips and your security policyYour business should promote security awareness as part of its security policy.
 It is vital to define what makes a password hard or impossible to crack and encourage the use of password managers.
 The password tips you should convey to your team include:

-Do not use the company name in the password
+- Do not use the company name in the password

-Do not use the year to fulfil numerical requirements
+- Do not use the year to fulfil numerical requirements

-Do not end passwords with a full stop or exclamation mark
+- Do not end passwords with a full stop or exclamation mark

-Do not use the season as a password
+- Do not use the season as a password

-Do use a password manager
+- Do use a password manager

-Do enable two-factor or multi-factor authentication
+- Do enable two-factor or multi-factor authentication

-Where possible, use biometric security systems
+- Where possible, use biometric security systems